Need rental assistance?

 Need Utility Assistance?

-Our Motel shelter is limited.
-We do provide shelter for families, Individuals, couples, and vulnerable individuals.
-If you are eligible, you will get 1-3 nights max and it will be case by case basis.
+Our motel shelter is limited.
+We do provide shelter for families, individuals, couples, and vulnerable individuals.
+If you are eligible, you will get a maximum of 1-3 nights, and it will be on a case-by-case basis.

 ID is required.
 Other documents will be provided by a case manager.
 If eligible motel services will be temporary.